 No, our prices do not include delivery charges.
 Standard delivery within England and Wales is charged at £66 per pallet including VAT for stone and parquet.
 Our planks come on a double pallet, due to the length, so are charged at £132 per pallet.
+Some postcode exclusions apply.
 POA for delivery to Scotland and Ireland addresses.
-We are also able to ship to mainland Europe.
+We are also able to ship to mainland Europe and ports worldwide.

 What is the lead time from ordering?

 We try to hold most products in stock, so there is generally a 3-4 working day lead time.
 We also offer an express service which is 1-2 working days for a small additional charge.
 If the goods are out of stock, lead times will vary but are generally between 2-8 weeks.
 We cannot guarantee a date for out of stock items, due to reasons beyond our control.

 Products in our Planks & Parquet range are produced to order, so have a lead time of around 3 weeks.
 Please ask our sales team for more information.

 No, we are unable to reserve stock without full payment.
 Once payment is made and the order confirmed, we can hold stock for up to 4 weeks from ordering

 Can you guarantee a colour?

 As all of our stone is completely natural, we cannot guarantee the colour.
 Each tile will vary in tone and colour.
 This adds to the beauty of the stone, as this is a look which can never be achieved with a man-made product.
 We will pack your whole order from the same batch, in order to minimise variation as far as possible, but there will still be natural colour variation within the batch.

 We recommend to dry lay and blend the tiles before installation.
 This means you can be selective about the tiles you use in certain areas eg favoured tiles in more prominent areas and others in more discreet locations.
 It also means that colours can be mixed so it doesn’t leave the floor looking patchy.